KaanSerin/python_side_projects/README.md

     <li> 3: Scissors </li>
   </lu>
 The computer picks at random.
 Until the user enters -1, the game continues.
 When -1 is entered, the winner and each players respective scores are printed.

+<b>sortingdata.py</b> - Gets a list of names, sorts them, and decides the format of the output.